How the January 6 panel unearthed key details from little-known insiders

 The story of January 6 has largely focused on a cast of very prominent characters, including former President Donald Trump and members of his inner circle who have become household names, like his former attorney Rudy Giuliani and his White House chief of staff Mark Meadows.

-But those with notable names were merely the tip of the iceberg for the January 6 committee, which spent 18 months investigating Trump's efforts to overturn the election.
-They interviewed more than 1,000 witnesses behind closed doors, including scores of Trump aides who were hardly ever in the headlines.
+But those with notable names were merely the tip of the iceberg for the January 6 committee, which spent 18 months investigating Trump's efforts to overturn the 2020 election.
+The panel interviewed more than 1,000 witnesses behind closed doors, including scores of Trump aides who were hardly ever in the headlines.

+One critical example of the outsize role of little-known figures: The committee's report mentions an unnamed White House staffer who told Trump around 1:21 p.m. on January 6, 2021, that "they're rioting down at the Capitol."
+This represents one of the first instances of Trump being told directly that the situation was descending into violence.

-With the panel's report public and witness interview transcripts trickling out on a daily basis, we're getting a new glimpse into how these obscure figures played an outsize role in the inquiry.
+With the panel's report public and witness interview transcripts trickling out on a daily basis, we're getting a new glimpse into how these obscure figures played big roles in the inquiry.
 Some of them even provided information that will be useful to the ongoing criminal probes by the Justice Department and state prosecutors in Georgia, who are investigating Trump's election schemes.

 Here are a few lesser-known insiders and what they shared with the committee.